gdm413229/swwmgz_m/ExtendedLore.md

 - 10675 BC: After a long absence, Father Nostros returns to the Kurenai Kingdom followed by an army of demonic creatures, he takes over and forces everyone else out.
 The old Kurenai Kingdom becomes what is now known as Hell.
+- 8135 BC: The Goshun declare war on their creators, the Mishe.
+After a very one-sided confrontation, the Mishe home planet of Unuenishe is destroyed, but the entire species manages to flee beforehand by pushing the planet's artificial moon, Deishe, out of orbit.
 - November 6, 4673 BC: Prince Admun is born.
 - 4648 BC: Prince Admun's parents are assassinated, he is appointed as King.
 - 4607 BC: Seras Tonkebis, Admun's personal advisor, executes his plan to take